 I think of this moment as the “soft x.”

 I think of the tenderness of Israel with his arms outstretched and crossed.
 I think of our desires and our dreams and the times they don’t work.
-And above all, I think of a God who wants to tell you he hears you, he loves, he knows you.
+Because those times will come.
+God is not an ATM, bound by our whims.
+Christ promises us that in this world we will have trouble.
+But above all, when I think of that soft x I think of a God who wants to tell you he hears you, he loves you, he knows you.
 He is not disconnected or disinterested in who you are and who you want to be.
 Today, he says,

 “I know, my son, I know.”